TomasBoda/agent-lang/thesis.md

   return { type: ValueType.Number, value: result } as NumberValue;
     }
 ```
-Firstly, the runtime module needs to evaluate both operands of the binary expression.
+First, the runtime module needs to evaluate both operands of the binary expression.
 The resulting values should be numeric literals.
 Then, based on the operator of the binary expression, we perform mathematical calculations to get the resulting value of the binary expression and we return this result as an instance of the `RuntimeValue` interface.

 The result of the program is a descendant of the `RuntimeValue` interface called `RuntimeOutput`:
 ```ts